 - 4. Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepayments within the deferred expenditures (expenses) line item in both government-wide and fund financial statements. - 5.
-The official non-appropriated budget was prepared for adoption for the general fund.
-The budget is prepared using the modified accrual basis of accounting.
-The budget was not amended during the year. - 6.
+The Drainage District follows these procedures in establishing the budgetary data reflected in the financial statements: - 1.
+Prior to September 1, the General Manager submits to the Board of Directors a proposed operating budget for the year commencing the following January 1.
+The operating budget includes proposed expenditures and the means of financing them. - 2.
+Public hearings are conducted to obtain taxpayer comments. - 3.
+Prior to January 1, the budget is legally enacted by Board approval. - 4.
+The General Manger is authorized to change spending of budgeted amounts between expenditure categories within the General Fund however, any revisions that alter the total expenditures of the General Fund must be approved by the Board of Directors. - 5.
+Formal budgetary integration is employed as a management control device during the year for the General Fund. - 6.
+The official Non-Appropriated Budget for the General Fund is adopted on a basis consistent with generally accepted accounting principles (GAAP).
+The budget for the General Fund was not amended during the year. - 6.
 Encumbrance accounting which uses purchase orders, contracts and other commitments for the expenditure of resources is not utilized in the Governmental Fund of the Willacy County Drainage District No. 2.
 Expenditures are recognized when the goods purchased are received or when services have been performed.